ryansolid/component-register/README.md

 ## Examples

+* [component-register-hooks](https://github.com/ryansolid/component-register-hooks) A React Hooks API inspired state management extension to integrate with your favourite micro-renderer like LitHTML, HyperHTML, or IncrementalDOM.

+* [solid-components](https://github.com/ryansolid/solid-components) Component implementation for [Solid](https://github.com/ryansolid/solid) that showcases some more powerful usage of the library with Fine Grained change managment.

 * [component-register-preact](https://github.com/ryansolid/component-register-react) This implementation to demonstrate using Preact Components as is as Custom Elements.

 * [component-register-react](https://github.com/ryansolid/component-register-react) This implementation to demonstrate using React Components as is as Custom Elements.

-* [solid-components](https://github.com/ryansolid/solid-components) Component implementation for [Solid](https://github.com/ryansolid/solid) that showcases some more powerful usage of the library.
+Does event retargetting to support Reacts event system in the Shadow DOM.

 * [component-register-ko](https://github.com/ryansolid/component-register-ko) The project where I started experimenting with generalizing webcomponents.
-It has a lot of extras but is good example of a template based rendering library with fine grained KVO (key value observable) change detection and support for 2 way binding.
+It has a lot of extras but is good example of a template based rendering library with fine grained change management and support for 2 way binding.

 ## Status